priyankavvp/DLAMoviePortalAutomation/README.md

 Step1: configur all required tools like java selenium webdriver and testng
 step2: open the DLAMoviePortalAutomation solution with eclips as existed maven project.
-Spet3: execute below commands to execute test git clean install git clean test
+Spet3: execute below commands to execute test mvn clean install mvn clean test